 Providing reliable transmission

 One of the solutions which SES offers is its Advanced IP Contribution.
-This software-based platform enables global transmission of broadcast-quality HD video over private IP networks and the public internet.
+This software-based platform enables global transmission of broadcast-quality, high-definition (HD) video over private IP networks and the public internet.
 It can be easily installed and deployed quickly, with the software adapting to suit pre-configured or pre-existing hardware.
 To deliver the ideal audience experience, the solution uses advanced technologies to minimise errors in video transmission, tackling issues such as jitter, packet-loss and latency.
 The result?
 A smooth, disruption-free video transmission at an affordable price.

 Get in touch with SES today to find out how you can use Advanced IP Contribution to bring your content to more audiences.

 IHS Markit: Pay TV Subscriptions Declined in 14 Markets in 2017 as Cord Cutting Takes Toll, IHS Markit Says

 Axios: Satellite TV’s tricky future in the cord-cutting era